Hartwick Pines Logging Museum Visitor Information

 Group and school tours are available.
 See a map of the site.

-The visitor center and logging museum are accessible to people with a mobility impairment.
+The visitor center and logging museum are barrier free.
 The Old-Growth Forest Trail is paved but includes two steep grades.
 A wheelchair may be borrowed, subject to availability.

 Send us an e-mail or telephone 989-348-2537.